Qemant people: Religion

-The Sabbath is observed on Saturday, when it is forbidden to light a fire.
-The extent as to which they observe other prohibitions often found in Judaism is unclear.
+Shabbat is observed on Saturday, when it is forbidden to light a fire.
+The extent to which they observe the rabbinically prohibited activities of Shabbat or the traditional Shabbat prohibitions of the Beta Israel is unclear.

-The Qemant call their Deity Adara (God) or Yeadara (My God) or Mezgana, which might be a proper name.
-He is described as omnipresent, omnipotent, omniscient, and anthropomorphic.
-He is approachable directly or through qedus which are angels or culture heroes.
+The Qemant call God Yïdära, or Mïzgänä, which might be a proper name.
+He is described within the religion as omnipresent, omnipotent, omniscient, and anthropomorphic.
+He is approachable directly or through figures called in Amharic k'edus "holy ones", which are angels or culture heroes.

-The highest political and religious leader among the Qemant is their High Priest, called the Wember (also transliterated Womber and Wambar), an Amharic term meaning "seat."
-There were formerly two superior wambars, at Karkar and at Chelga, with the first being senior, and a varying number of subordinate wambars in other parts of Qemantland.
-All wambars are chosen from certain lineages in the Keber moiety.
-The last wambar of Karkar died in 1955, and since then the only wambar has been Mulunah Marsha, Wambar of Chelga (born 1935).
-Each wambar chose (from the Keber moiety) one or more delegates with the title of afaliq to represent him in judicial matters.
+The highest political and religious leader among the Qemant is called the womber, an Amharic term meaning "chair".
+There were formerly two superior wombers, at Karkar and at Chelga, with the first being senior, and a varying number of subordinate wombers in other parts of Qemantland.
+All wombers are chosen from certain lineages in the Kïbbïr moiety.
+The last womber of Karkar died in 1955, and since then the only womber has been Mulunah Marsha, womber of Chelga (born 1935).
+Each womber chose from the kïbbïr moiety one or more delegates with the Amharic title afa liq "mouth of the master" to represent him in judicial matters.
 These men traveled the countryside, settling disputes, seeing that the laws were obeyed, and punishing wrongdoing, usually with a fine.
-Each wambar also chose two stewards with different titles, one from each moiety, who served different elements of the sacred meals.
+Each womber also chose two stewards with different titles, one from each moiety, who served different elements of the sacred meals.

-There are two orders of priesthood, the kamazana, the higher, of the Keber moiety, and the abayegariya, the lower, of the Yetanti moiety.
+There are two orders of priesthood: the kamazana, the higher, of the Kïbbïr moiety, and the abayegariya, the lower, of the Yetanti moiety.
 Each Qemant locality has at least one of each; they must work together to conduct the traditional sacrifices and other religious ceremonies.
 When offering a sacrifice, the abayegaria holds the legs of the victim and the kamazana wields the knife.
 The priests also have a subordinate judicial function.